Lewis Rudolph

 Lewis Rudolph married Jeanne Marie Fisher, a Nashville native, in 1937, the same year that his brother opened the first branded Krispy Kreme location in North Carolina.
 The chain continued to expand throughout the 1940s.
 By the time Krispy Kreme was incorporated as a company in 1947, there were eight shops in the Southeast United States.
 Lewis Rudolph became Vice President of Krispy Kreme, while Vernon served as president and CEO.

 Lewis Rudolph moved back to Nashville from Winston-Salem in 1959 in order to acquire the city's two Krispy Kreme locations.
 He continued to work at Krispy Kreme for the next 48 years, until his retirement in 1985.
 Rudolph opened two additional Krispy Kreme franchise locations in Nashville during the 1960s – one was located on Thompson Lane, while the other was located on West End Avenue.

 Vernon Rudolph, his brother and Krispy Kreme's founder, died in 1973.
 In 1976, Krispy Kreme merged with Beatrice Foods of Chicago.
 By the early 1980s, sales at Krispy Kreme were in decline.
 In 1983, Lewis Rudolph, together with other franchisees, organized a buyout of the doughnut company.
 Lewis Rudolph sold his Krispy Kreme shops to the company in 1983 and retired from the doughnut business in 1985.

 Lewis Rudolph died in Nashville, Tennessee, on December 28, 2014, at the age of 95.
-He was survived his wife, Jeanne Fisher Rudolph, whom he married in 1937; four children, twelve grandchildren, twenty-two great-grandchildren and one great, great-grandchild.
+He was survived by his wife, Jeanne Fisher Rudolph, whom he married in 1937; four children, twelve grandchildren, twenty-two great-grandchildren and one great, great-grandchild.